plan44/p44utils/README.md

 - helper class for socket based generic JSON and JSON RPC 2 protocols
 - wrapper class for json-c JSON objects
 - helper class for implementing persistent storage of parameters for object trees with automatic schema updating
+- support for a simple http client (mainly targeted at automation APIs)
+- support for JSON based http APIs
-- wrappers to abstract various sources of digital and analog inputs (such as GPIO and I2C peripherals) into easy to use input or output objects, including debouncing for inputs and blinking sequences for indicator outputs.
+- wrappers to abstract various sources of digital and analog inputs (such as GPIO, I2C and SPI peripherals) into easy to use input or output objects, including debouncing for inputs and blinking sequences for indicator outputs.
+- helper class for serial data controlled RGB and RGBW LED chains (WS281x, SK6812; APA102 planned)
 - other stuff :-)

-(c) 2013-2015 by Lukas Zeller / [plan44.ch](http://www.plan44.ch/opensource)
+(c) 2013-2016 by Lukas Zeller / [plan44.ch](http://www.plan44.ch/opensource)